lcchua/homework-0/docs/getting_started_clc.md

 docker run -d -p 80:80 predict_buy_app:latest
 ```
-Then you can proceed to test-run the application via Post or `curl` command as mentioned above.
+Then you can proceed to test-run the application via Post or `curl` command as mentioned above but replacing the target location URL with that of your local or server host.

 #### Dependencies
 ![MLOps CICD Plan](https://github.com/user-attachments/assets/bd768c7e-b205-4e3d-8f6f-431a1ec079d7)